CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation

-Second, in flipping tasks, the large-scale change in the vertical direction will make previously reachable grasp poses unreachable, which increases the likelihood of failure.
-For the task of moving a table with 3 robots, a success rate of 40\% is achieved.
-This indicates that the proposed approach is scalable to larger number of robots.

-Regarding the causes of failure, 50\% are due to failures in generating collaborative grasp poses.
-For example, the generated local grasp poses might cause collisions, or the collaborative grasp poses selected by the VLMs might cause inter-robot collisions.
-33.3\% of the failures stems from issues in the planning, such as path conflicts.
-The remaining 16.7\% are caused by SEEM failing to detect the object point cloud, which is particularly common in flipping tasks.

-We also evaluate the time consumption of different components.
-Take the alignment task as an example, there are five time-consuming steps: VLMs' inference (25.9\,s), local grasp poses generation (96.3\,s), collaborative grasping (21.1\,s), motion planning stage 1 (6.6\,s), and stage 2 (28.0\,s).
-Since our method generates trajectories offline and is able to produce high-quality trajectories within a suitable time, this validates the effectiveness of the proposed framework.
+Second, in flipping tasks, the significant vertical displacement can cause previously accessible grasping positions to become unreachable because they exceed the workspace, thereby increasing the likelihood of failure.
+By contrast, translation motions involve only horizontal object movement and can be more easily tracked by the robot base, resulting in a higher success rate.